Infrastructure Investment Banking: How to Buy and Sell Airports, Stadiums, and More

 Let’s look at it from another angle: what motivates an acquisition, or what are the investment considerations?

 On the financial side of things, there’s a lot of focus on EBITDA generation; you can have a target with higher revenue growth, but it may also have much higher operating costs.
 And profits contribute more directly to value than revenue does.

-On the operational side, you’re looking at cost cutting, the opportunity to reap synergies, and the ability to deploy common systems to provide a better customer experience.
+On the operational side, you’re looking ways to cut expenses and realize cost synergies and the ability to deploy common systems to provide a better customer experience.

 Finally, strategy depends on how the product additions fit into the acquirer’s offerings.

 We also take a close look at how cash flow generation is supported by additional locations or access to resources.